There is a lot of hype surrounding WARP, a new VPN developed by the American cloud platform company, Cloudflare.

 Unfortunately, I didn’t experience a noticeable improvement in speed or reliability after upgrading to WARP+.

 There are two ways that you can get WARP+.
 The first is to get your friends to sign up for WARP.
 For every person you refer, you get an extra 1 GB of WARP+ data.

 If you run out of WARP+ data, you can upgrade to WARP+ Unlimited to get premium access without data limits.

 You can get WARP+ Unlimited by purchasing a monthly subscription through the App Store (iOS) or the Google Play Store (Android).

 The cost of WARP+ varies by region.
 The price that you pay for a monthly subscription is supposed to be about the same as what you would pay for a McDonald’s Big Mac in your region.

 At the moment, it isn’t really worth it to pay for the premium service.
 WARP+ simply doesn’t offer any real value over the free version.

-If you are looking for a low-cost, high-quality VPN, there are other options out there like NordVPN that offer big discounts on long-term subscriptions.
+If you are looking for a low-cost, high-quality VPN, there are other options out there like ExpressVPN that offer big discounts on long-term subscriptions.

 Does WARP Have a Free Version?